timheilman/latin/README.md

-Exporting the notes with the non-breaking spaces and checking "Allow HTML in fields" allowed me to resume with the duplicate detection functioning, until a stray ampersand wound up imported without HTML escaping from a different file, for which I hadn't deslected "Allow HTML in Fields".
+Exporting the notes with the non-breaking spaces and checking "Allow HTML in fields" allowed me to resume with the duplicate detection functioning, until a stray ampersand wound up imported without HTML escaping from a different file, for which I hadn't deselected "Allow HTML in Fields".
 Once another edit was made in the Anki browser's note editor to the note with the ampersand, that ampersand was HTML-escaped and duplicate detection at import again broke.